 - A second core coaching principle: Try to work within the coachee’s agenda.
 Remember, this coaching session is not about you, so let the coachee decide which goals to work on and even how to go about improving.
 Sure, it’s great when the coachee’s own agenda aligns perfectly with the organization’s goals, but never impose your personal priorities on the relationship.
 When it’s clear you need to push a point, put on your managerial hat — thereby preserving the special collaborative coaching relationship you’re trying so hard to build.

-- And as you coach someone in your organization, put into practice the fifth core principle of leadership teaching.
-That is: Promote learning from experience.
-Most people can learn, grow and change only if they have the right set of experiences and are open to learning from them.
+- And as you coach someone in your organization, put into practice the fifth core principle of leadership teaching, which is promote learning from experience.
+Most people can learn, grow, and change only if they have the right set of experiences and are open to learning from them.
 As a leader coach, always help your coachee reflect on past events and to analyze what went well and what didn’t.
-Foster experiential learning and your student will continue to improve long after your lessons end.
+Foster experiential learning and using experience to fuel development, and your student will continue to improve long after your lessons end.

 - Finally, model what you coach.
-This, the last of the six core principles, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.
-Feel frustrated that a coaching relationship isn’t going well?
-In that case, “go back to the basics,” says CCL’s Douglas Riddle, who adds: “Whether the frustration lies on the part of the coach or the coachee, the beginning of a solution can often be found by looking to these six core principles.”
+This, the last of the 6 core principles, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.

-And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your charge to someone more experienced — a coach who, we hope, puts into practice the six core leadership coaching principles even better than you do.
+And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your charge to someone more experienced — an executive coach who, we hope, puts into practice the 6 core leadership coaching principles even better than you do.